Last updated 19 October 2022

-In fact, I’m on my second Oxford Montreal jacket (the man’s version), and it’s been absolutely brilliant.
+In fact, I’m on my second Oxford Montreal jacket (the men’s version), and it’s been absolutely brilliant.

 It’s also nice that Oxford took the time to waterproof the pockets, as well as the zips on all the vents.

 We particularly like the double zip storm flap system.
-And the hidden rain hood in the collar (which can be worn under the helmet to avoid water ingress) is an excellent addition.
+And the hidden rain hood in the collar (which you can wear under the helmet to avoid water ingress) is an excellent addition.

 There is CE armour at the elbows and shoulders.
-And whilst the jacket doesn’t come with a back protector, there is a pocket to add one if you wish to.
+And whilst the jacket doesn’t come with a back protector, there is a pocket to add one if you wish.